-The countries participating includes Austria, Canada, Denmark, Germany, Japan, the Netherlands, Norway, Sweden and Switzerland.
+The countries participating includes Austria, Canada, Denmark, Germany, Japan, the Netherlands, Norway, and Switzerland.
+The US is currently observing.
 Contact information on the country representatives is given here.

 The participation of industries is a key success factor in Task 32.

 Further, Task 32 is closely related to other IEA Bioenergy activities, especially to activities in the field of Biomass Gasification (T33), Waste (T36), Biomass Deployment (T40) and Flexibility and Integration (T44).

 There is also interaction with other IEA Implementing Agreements and industry organisations, such as